vanguardfox/ADS599/README.md

 ## Installation

-To use this project, first clone the repository to your device: git init git clone https://github.com/vanguardfox/ADS599
+To use this project, first clone the repository to your device:
+'''
+git init
+git clone https://github.com/vanguardfox/ADS599
+'''

-TBD: After cloning, navigate to the project folder and install the required packages by running: pip install -r requirements.txt
+TBD: After cloning, navigate to the project folder and install the required packages by running:
+'''
+conda activate # Optional if using Anaconda to manage environment pip install -r requirements.txt
+'''

 ## Running the Project